mistifyio/mistify-agent/examples/simple-subagent/README.md

+simple-subagent is a simple example of a sub-agent for Mistify Agent.

+Usage

+    $ simple-subagent -h
+    Usage of simple-subagent:
+    -c, --percent=50: Percentage to return an error -p, --port=21356: listen port

 # Creating a Subagent

 A subagent provides specialized functionality to be performed during certain agent actions.
 For example, the storage subagent may be used as a stage of the guest `create` action to create the disks.
 It also may act as a simple hook, triggering side effects during actions.